kookmutsjes baghrir

 Step 2: Add lukewarm water to the dry ingredients.
 Use exactly 2 cups of water.
 This is crucial for getting the right consistency.

-Step 4: Pour the batter into a bowl.
-Cover it with plastic wrap or a clean towel.
-Let it rest in a warm place for 15-30 minutes.
+Pour the batter into a bowl and cover it with plastic wrap or a clean towel.
+Let it rest somewhere warm for 15-30 minutes.
+This gives the gluten time to relax.

 You’ll know it’s ready when the batter is bubbly and slightly risen.